biothings/biothings.api/docs/doc/standalone.rst

   start

 You should see something looking like this above.
 If not, you should see the actual error, and depending on the error, you may be able to fix it (not enough disk space, etc...).
+The hub can be started again using ``python -m biothings.bin.autohub`` from within the application directory (in our case, ``/home/biothings/mygene.info/src/``)

-.. note:: press Control-B then D to dettach tmux session and let the hub running in background.
+.. note:: press Control-B then D to dettach the tmux session and let the hub running in background.

-Logs are available in ``/data/data/mygene.info/logs/``.
+Logs are available in ``/data/mygene.info/logs/``.
 You can have a look at:

 * ``dump_*.log`` files for logs about data download
 * ``upload_*.log`` files for logs about index update in general (full/incremental)
 * ``sync_*.log`` files for logs about incremental update only
 * and ``hub_*.log`` files for general logs about the hub process

-Finally, you can report and request for help, by reaching us as help@biothings.io.
+Finally, you can report issues and request for help, by reaching us as help@biothings.io.